- How can I best prepare for the diagnostic?

 Misspellings can be corrected by the system administrator.
 Email the correction to BuildingRanks@nassp.org.

 Yes.
-The survey is a meaningful and manageable method of providing you feedback about your leadership strengths and opportunities for growth.
-Your BU Admin can reassign a seat so that you may take the survey again.
+The diagnostic is a meaningful and manageable method of providing educational leaders feedback about their strengths and opportunities for growth.

 Who do I contact if I have technical difficulty?